bitnami/charts/bitnami/kube-prometheus/README.md

 - This version also introduces `bitnami/common`, a [library chart](https://helm.sh/docs/topics/library_charts/#helm) as a dependency.
 More documentation about this new utility could be found [here](https://github.com/bitnami/charts/tree/master/bitnami/common#bitnami-common-library-chart).
 Please, make sure that you have updated the chart dependencies before executing any upgrade.

 > Note: There is no backwards compatibility due to the above mentioned changes.
 It's necessary to install a new release of the chart, and migrate the existing TSDB data to the new Prometheus instances.

-### To 2.0.0

-- CRDs were updated to the latest prometheus-operator v0.4.1 release artifacts
-  - The apiVersion of CRDs was updated from `apiextensions.k8s.io/v1beta1` to `apiextensions.k8s.io/v1`
-  - Kubernetes 1.16 is required